ONLINE HELP

 Lists the files found in a directory and returns the list of files.
 The listed files are sought from the given directory.

-Other use: For each file found, fListFile can automatically call a specific procedure written in WLanguage.
+Other use: For each file found, the fListFile function can automatically call a specific procedure written in WLanguage..
 This procedure is used to handle the current file.
 In this case, fListFile returns the number of listed files.

-Remark: In 64-bit Windows, you can access a system directory from a 32-bit executable in a different directory.
+Note: Under 64-bit Windows, access to a system directory from a 32-bit executable may be performed in a directory other than the expected one..
 For more details, see Native 64-bit and native 32-bit.

 WINDEVUser code (UMC)

-FOR EACH STRING AFile OF ResFileList SEPARATED BY CR
+FOR EACH STRING UnFichier OF ResListeFichier SEPARATED BY CR

 END